 - 1. Tower type: For Small Utility WECS the wind turbine towers shall be freestanding and of tubular construction. - 2.
 Color and finish: All wind turbines and towers that are part of a WECS shall be a neutral color including white, grey, light blue, or other non-obtrusive color.
 Blades may be black in order to facilitate deicing.
 Finishes shall be non-reflective. - 3.
-Lighting: The site shall comply with all FAA lighting requirements.
-White strobe lights are not permitted unless required by the FAA.
-White strobe lights shall not be used between dusk and dawn.
-Red strobe lights are required for all towers located on the perimeter of the site for nighttime illumination to reduce impacts of migrating birds.
-Interior towers shall not be lit unless required by the FAA standards.
-Simultaneously pulsing strobe lights are required for the perimeter lights.

-- 4. Signage: The manufacturers or owner's company name and/or logo may be placed upon the nacelle of the wind turbine.
+Lighting is not permitted on any WECS tower, including meteorological towers, within the township.
+This may impose height restrictions based upon FAA regulations. - 4.
+Signage: The manufacturer's or owner's company name and/or logo may be placed upon the nacelle of the wind turbine.
 Warning signs shall be placed on fencing surrounding on-site substations. - 5.
-Location: Wind energy conversion systems shall not be located within floodplain districts as regulated in Section 9.00-9.08, the Shoreland district as regulated in Section 9.10 of the zoning ordinance, or wetlands as regulated under MR Chapter 8420. - 6.
-Waste: All previously used parts and equipment shall be removed from the site and properly disposed.
+Location: Wind energy conversion systems shall not be located within floodplain districts as regulated in Section 9.00-9.08, the Shoreland district as regulated in Section 9.10 of the Zoning Ordinance, or wetlands as regulated under MR Chapter 8420.

+- 6. Waste: All previously used parts and equipment shall be removed from the site and properly disposed.
 All hazardous waste generated by the operation and maintenance of the WECS shall be removed from the site and recycled or disposed of properly as required under Minnesota statutes and rules. - 7.
-Height: Wind turbine height shall be as specified in the zoning district within which the WECS is located.
+Height: Wind turbine height, including blades, shall not exceed 120 feet in the residential districts and the RSD, RC, CS, HC, I, and MI districts.